Back to: C#.NET Tutorials For Beginners and Professionals

 With this code, you will get intelligence support as shown in the below image.
 Not only intelligence support, but if you mistype the names then you will also get a compile-time error.

 Please have a look at the following example.
-Here we are not using any custom class but then also we are getting the intelligence support and type checking at compilation time.
+Here we are not using any custom class but then also we are getting intelligence support and type checking at compilation time.
+And this is possible because of the var keyword.

 Now, if you run the above code, then you will also get the same output as the previous example as shown in the below image.